wdi-sg/gitbook-2019/01-tools/command-line/command-line-lab.md

   - create a folder in the actor folder named after the actor's breakthrough movie
   - create a text file named after the actor's character in the breakthrough movie in the top level "movies" directory
   - move the text file to the breakthrough movie's folder
-  - open the file in Sublime/Atom and edit that text file with a description of the character's role in the movie
+  - open the file in Sublime and edit that text file with a description of the character's role in the movie

 - Organize your favorite music